-If Council is your registration authority, please print and complete the Premises Registration form.
+If Council is your registration authority, please download and/ or print, and complete the Premises Registration form.
 This form should be supplied to Council along with the requested information and payment in order for Council to register your food business.